codenotary/immudb/README.md

 ./immudb -d
 ```

+### Getting immudb running: Docker

-Or just use Docker to run immudb in a ready-to-use container:
+Use Docker to run immudb in a ready-to-use container:

 ```bash
 docker run -d --net host -it --rm --name immudb codenotary/immudb:latest
 ```

 If you are running the Docker image without host networking, make sure to expose ports 3322 and 9497.

+### Getting immudb running: Kubernetes

 In kubernetes, use helm for an easy deployment: just add our repository and install immudb with these simple commands:
 ```bash